RWLPedal/music-pcbs/README.md

 |          [Whippoorwill Fuzz](/WhippoorwillFuzz/)           |        Fuzz        |    Dunwich Amplification Cthulhu Fuzz    |
 |           [Wood Owl Acoustic](/WoodOwlAcoustic/)           | Acoustic Simulator |      Rockman Acoustic Guitar Pedal       |

-## Guides

-The following are guides for my layouts, or for pedal-building in general:

-* [Conventions](instructions/CONVENTIONS.md) - Layout and placement conventions I attempt to follow.
-* [Drilling](instructions/DRILLING.md) - Drill templates for RWL pedals.
-* [Fabrication](instructions/FABRICATION.md) - How exactly do you turn Gerber files into physical PCBs?
-Learn more here.
-* [KiCAD Files](KiCAD/KICAD_SETUP.md) - Files I use in KiCAD for my layouts (footprints and symbols) and how to install them.
-* [Wiring](instructions/WIRING.md) - Shows how to wire all pedals I've shared.